microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ## Why don't I see all participants who attended a call while calling list participants_v2 API?

 You might not see all participants because the [List participants_v2](../api-reference/v1.0/api/callrecords-callrecord-list-participants_v2.md) API supports pagination, limiting the number of participants in the response to 60 per page.
-If there were more than 60 users on the call, the first call record response will contain 60 participants along with a `@odata.nextLink` property.
+If there were more than 60 users on the call, the first call record response contains 60 participants along with a `@odata.nextLink` property.
 This property includes the URL to call the API and receive the next set of participants.
 Continue this process until the next link is empty, indicating that there are no more participants to retrieve.

 ## Why do I receive a 404 Not Found error?

 There are several reasons you might encounter a 404 Not Found error:

-* **Recent Call**: If the call was made within the last 60 minutes, the call record might not have been generated yet.
-Please wait and try again in an hour.
+* **Recent Call**: If the call was made within the last 60 minutes, the call record might not be generated yet.
+Wait and try again in an hour.
 * **Old Call**: If the call is older than 30 days, the Graph Call Records API returns a 404 Not Found error by design.
 * **Other Issues**: If neither of the reasons apply, check for any reported outages by the Graph Call Records API team in the “Health” tab of the [Teams Admin Portal](https://admin.teams.microsoft.com/).
 Additionally, you can open a [Support Ticket](https://developer.microsoft.com/graph/support) with the Graph Call Records API team for assistance.